je-santos/MPLBM-UT/README.rst

 Running a simulation
 ################################################################################

-Please refer to the unsteady state example for a complete workflow
+Please refer to the `unsteady state example  <examples/unsteady_relperm_spherepack>`__ for a complete end-to-end workflow

+An overview of the main steps is given below.

 ----------------------------------------------------------------------------